eclipse-sumo/sumo/docs/web/docs/Contributed/SUMOPy.md

 A further scope of SUMOPy is to manage the huge amount of data necessary to run complex multi-modal simulations.
-This includes different demand generation methods such as support for OD matrices, trurnflows and a syntetic (or virtual population.
+This includes different demand generation methods such as support for OD matrices, turnflows and a synthetic (or virtual population.
 Also different services such as Personal Rapid Transit (PRT) or self-driving taxis are supported.

 Essentially, SUMOPy consists of a GUI interface, network editor as well